The Nimble extruder comes without the weight penalty you usually get with direct drive printing.

 The stepper is mounted away from the extruder, power is transmitted using a drive cable and gear set.
 An extra benefit of this gear set is higher resolution and more accurate extrusion.

 Another benefit of direct drive is the ability to print with flexible filaments.
 The Nimble really shines here.
 Even the almost impossible to print X60 can be used.

-The Nimble is installable left handed and right handed (yes it is ambidextrous).
+The Nimble V3 is installable left handed and right handed (yes, it is still ambidextrous).

 Looking back over the last year, overall, we are quite proud of what we achieved.
 There have been a few hiccups but we think we've managed them relatively well.
 We still are surprised when we hear some customers have been reluctant to ask for support.